4np/UitzendingGemist/README.md

 ![TopShelf](https://github.com/4np/UitzendingGemist/blob/master/UitzendingGemist/Assets.xcassets/App%20Icon%20&%20Top%20Shelf%20Image.brandassets/Top%20Shelf%20Image.imageset/TopShelf.png?raw=true)

 Watching videos is very snappy and almost instantaneous, contrary to streaming from your iDevice to Apple TV over Airplay or using the built-in player in your smart tv.
+This is a _truly_ native app contrary to some of the other apps that I have seen which are basically webcontainers using a web app hosted on a remote server.

 # Features